aggelospaschos/data_structures_and_algorithms/11. Heaps/Introduction.md

 ### Push (Insertion)

-1. Append the new value to the end of the list.
+- Append the new value to the end of the list.
-2. Get the index of the new element.
+- Get the index of the new element.
-3. Percolate up:
+- Percolate up:
-    a.
-While the current element is smaller than its parent and not at the root:
+  - While the current element is smaller than its parent and not at the root:
-        i.
-Swap the current element with its parent. ii.
-Update the index to the parent's index.
+    - Swap the current element with its parent.
+    - Update the index to the parent's index.

 ### Pop (Removal)

-1. Check if the heap has only one element.
+- Check if the heap has only one element.
 If yes, return that element.
-2. Otherwise, remove the root element (the minimum or maximum value).
+- Otherwise, remove the root element (the minimum or maximum value).
-3. Move the last element to the root position.
+- Move the last element to the root position.
-4. Percolate down:
+- Percolate down:
-    a.
-While the current node has at least one child:
+  - While the current node has at least one child:
-        i.
-Compare with both children (if they exist).
+    - Compare with both children (if they exist).
-    b.
-If the current node is larger (for min heap) or smaller (for max heap) than any child:
+  - If the current node is larger (for min heap) or smaller (for max heap) than any child:
-        i.
-Swap with the smaller (for min heap) or larger (for max heap) child. ii.
-Update the current node index to the swapped child index.
+    - Swap with the smaller (for min heap) or larger (for max heap) child.
+    - Update the current node index to the swapped child index.

 ### Heapify Operation

-1. Add a dummy element (0) to the end of the array.
+- Add a dummy element (0) to the end of the array.
-2. Set the heap list to the given array.
+- Set the heap list to the given array.
-3. Set the current index to the parent of the last leaf node.
+- Set the current index to the parent of the last leaf node.
-4. While the current index is greater than 0:
+- While the current index is greater than 0:
-    a.
-Set i to the current index.
+  - Set i to the current index.
-    b.
-While `2 * i < size` of the heap:
+  - While `2 * i < size` of the heap:
-        i.
-If the right child exists and is smaller (for min-heap) or larger (for max-heap) than the left child:
+    - If the right child exists and is smaller (for min-heap) or larger (for max-heap) than the left child:
       - Swap parent with the right child.
-            - Update i to the index of the right child. ii.
-If the left child is smaller (for min-heap) or larger (for max-heap) than the parent:
+      - Update i to the index of the right child.
+    - If the left child is smaller (for min-heap) or larger (for max-heap) than the parent:
       - Swap parent with the left child.
-            - Update i to the index of the left child. iii.
-Otherwise, break the loop. iv.
-Decrement the current index.
+      - Update i to the index of the left child.
+    - Otherwise, break the loop.
+  - Decrement the current index.
-5. End of loop.
+- End of loop.